Psychotherapeutic Process

 - depression; mixture: anxiety with depression,

-- panic attacks (experience which many describe as ‘the feeling closest to dying’),
+- panic attacks (an experience that many describe as ‘the feeling closest to dying’),

 - lack of motivation or apathy; inability to experience pleasure (to feel joy, or to enjoy life),